lizoc/jsonplus/README.md

     <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge" alt="MIT License"></a>
 </p>

+Json+ is **forked from [HOCON](https://github.com/akkadotnet/HOCON)**.

 What does this do?
 ==================
 Json+ is a JSON dialect that we think is easier to write by hand.
 This repo has parser for Json+, written in C#.

+TextScript is **initially forked from [HOCON](https://github.com/akkadotnet/HOCON)** in October 2018, and the code base has diverged since.
+Some primary differences are:

+- PowerShell integration through the `ConvertFrom-JsonPlus` cmdlet
+- More robust substitution operations with several bug fixes
+- More terse syntax

 Show me the money